 Guided by disability justice principles, these groups are reimagining—or organizing to entirely collapse—systems and environments that reify or evoke anti-Blackness, carceral violence, eugenics, and systemic racism.
 Through their work in the areas of arts and culture, Black mental health, movement infrastructure and community organizing, and healing justice, these organizers and organizations are leading us all closer to collective liberation, which must necessarily begin with Black disabled liberation:

-• Black Lives Matter Phoenix Metro: Black Lives Matter Phoenix Metro is a Black, Queer, and Femme led organization that centers Black people who are the most impacted and marginalized.
-The organization works towards Black Liberation through two wings of work, studying decoloniality, providing community members with support and resources, fostering community engagement, writing blueprints for a new world, cultivating healing, and creating art.
+- Black Lives Matter Phoenix Metro: Black Lives Matter Phoenix Metro is a Black, Queer, and Femme led organization that centers Black people who are the most impacted and marginalized.
+The organization works towards Black Liberation through two wings of work: tearing down the old world, and building a new world—working to defund carceral systems, advocating for policies that reduce harm, supporting Black reproductive justice, fostering community engagement, creating art, and cultivating healing and Black joy.

 “We know from experience that Black disabled folks who are leading dreaming and visioning work are either underfunded, or unfunded completely,” said Julia Beatty, Program Director of the BLMF.